 9) Minimum effect on financial aid

-Starting Oct.
-1, families can begin filling out the Free Application For Federal Student Aid (FAFSA).
+Families should always complete the Free Application For Federal Student Aid (FAFSA).
 FAFSA is the application for federal financial aid used to attend four-year colleges and universities, community colleges, trade and vocational schools, and graduate schools.
 Most institutions of higher education use the FAFSA information to determine the amount of financial aid the school will provide to students.

 Being pro-active by saving for your child’s higher education in a 529 plan will not have a significant impact on your financial aid when you fill in FAFSA.
 Current federal guidelines state that if a student is a dependent and the 529 account is owned by a parent, then the account will be considered the parent’s asset and will be calculated at a maximum of 5.64% of its value.
 So let’s say, you’ve saved $10,000 in your 529 account.
 Only $564 of it would be included as an asset on FAFSA.
 And wouldn’t you rather have $10,000 for college than potentially lose less than $564 of financial aid?

 10) What if your child doesn’t want to go to college?

 You have options if your child doesn’t want to go off for their higher education, right after their high school graduation.
 First, there is no deadline on when to use a 529 so you can wait to see if your child changes their mind after a year out in the working world.
 The funds will be ready to use if they decide to pursue their higher education at a four-year program, community college, trade or technical school, apprenticeship or certificate program later.
 This also means that if your child doesn’t go on to college, you can save those 529 funds for grandchildren instead.
 You are also welcome to transfer the 529 account to another member of the family—whether related by blood, marriage, or adoption—without any fees.